beele/homebridge-unifi-protect-camera-motion/README.md

 - Open the Home app
 - Click the (+) icon on the top
-- Select 'Add Accessory'
+- Select `Add Accessory`
-- In the next screen select 'I Don't Have a Code or Cannot Scan'
+- In the next screen select `I Don't Have a Code or Cannot Scan`
 - Your cameras should show up in the next screen, select one
 - Enter the code for your Homebridge in the prompt, the camera will be added
 - Repeat for all the cameras you want to add